alttch/bma-info/eva4/enterprise.rst

 PSRT Enterprise
 ===============

-PSRT Enterprise is the cluster-enabled version of `PSRT
-<https://github.com/alttch/psrt/>`_ server, recommended for large
+PSRT Enterprise is the cluster-enabled version of :doc:`PSRT </psrt/index>` server, recommended for large industrial/enterprise setups.
-industrial/enterprise setups.

 Packages for Debian, Ubuntu and other deb-compatible Linux distributions can be downloaded at https://pub.bma.ai/psrt-enterprise/

-PSRT Enterprise can be used in "unlimited trial" mode.
-More info and setup instructions can be found at https://github.com/alttch/psrt/#enterprise-version

 Mission-critical projects
 =========================